 *Though the UN lists China's official abortion rate at 19.2, China's actual abortion rate is likely much higher.
 According to China's 2010 census, there were approximately 310 million women of reproductive age in the country.
 An estimated 13-23 million abortions happen annually in China, resulting in an adjusted abortion rate of 41.9-74.2.
 The abortion rate is the number of abortions per 1,000 women aged 15-44.

-- The annual number of legal induced abortions in the United States doubled between 1973 and 1979, and peaked in 1990.
-There was a slow but steady decline through the 1990's.
-Overall, the number of annual abortions decreased by 6% between 2000 and 2009, with temporary spikes in 2002 and 2006 (CDC).
+- The annual number of legal induced abortions in the United States doubled between 1973 and 1979, and peaked in 1990 (CDC).

-- From 2013 to 2014, the total number and rate2 of reported abortions decreased 2%; the ratio3 of reported abortions decreased 7% (CDC).
+- From 2009 to 2018, the total number of reported abortions decreased by 22%.
+The abortion ratio2—which measures abortions against live births—decreased by 16% (CDC).

 WHO HAS ABORTIONS?

-- Among married women, 4% of pregnancies end in abortion.
-Among unmarried women, 27% of pregnancies end in abortion (CDC).
+- Among married women, 4% of 2018 pregnancies (excluding spontaneous miscarriages) ended in abortion.
+Among unmarried women, 27% ended in abortion (CDC).

 - Women living with a partner to whom they are not married account for 25% of abortions but only about 10% of women in the population (NAF).

-- Among white women, 10% of pregnancies end in abortion.
-Among black women, 29% of pregnancies end in abortion (CDC).
+- Among white women, 10% of 2018 pregnancies (excluding spontaneous miscarriages) ended in abortion.
+Among black women, 25% ended in abortion (CDC).

 - The abortion rate of non-metropolitan women is about half that of women who live in metropolitan counties (NAF).